119. The Principles of Identifying Pharisees

 What is the definition of the appellation, “Pharisees”?
 They are people who are hypocritical, completely fake, and put on an act in everything they do, while pretending to be good, kind, and positive.
 Is this what they are actually like?
 Given that they are hypocrites, everything that is manifested and revealed in them is false; it is all pretense—it is not their true face.
 Their true face is hidden within their hearts; it is out of sight.
 If people do not pursue the truth, and if they do not understand the truth, then what do those theories they have gained become?
 Do they not become the letters and doctrines to which people often refer?
 People use these so-called correct doctrines to camouflage and package themselves so nicely.
 Wherever they go, the things they talk about, the things they say, and their external behavior all appear right and good to others; they are all in line with human notions and tastes.
 In others’ eyes, they are both devout and humble, capable of forbearance and tolerance, and can love others and love God.
 Actually, though, all of this is fake; it is all just pretense and a way in which they package themselves.
 On the outside, they appear loyal to God, but they are actually just performing for others to see.
 When no one is looking, they are not the slightest bit loyal, and everything they do is perfunctory.
 Superficially, they have given up their families and careers, appearing to work hard and expend themselves; in actual fact, however, they are secretly profiting from the church and stealing offerings.
 Everything they outwardly reveal—all their behavior—is fake.
 This is what is meant by a hypocritical Pharisee.
 Where do “Pharisees”—these people come from?
 Do they emerge among the unbelievers?
 All of them emerge among believers.
 Why do these believers transform thusly?
 Could God’s words have made them that way?
 (No.) What is the reason?
 It is because of the path they have taken.
 They have taken God’s words as a tool with which to arm themselves; they arm themselves with these words, treating them as capital with which to secure a living and get something for nothing.
 They merely preach doctrines, yet have never put those words into practice.
 What sort of people are those who continue to preach words and doctrines despite never having followed God’s way?
 These are hypocritical Pharisees.
 That little bit of supposedly good behavior and good ways of expressing themselves, and what little they have given up and expended, are entirely forced; they are all just acts that they put on.
 They are entirely fake; all those actions are pretense.
 In these people’s hearts, there is not the slightest reverence for God, nor do they even have any genuine faith in God.
 More than that, they are of the nonbelievers.
 If people do not pursue the truth, then they will walk this sort of path, and they will become Pharisees.
 Is that not frightful?
 In what place do the Pharisees gather?
 It is a marketplace.
 In God’s eyes, that is religion; it is not the church of God, nor is it a place in which He is worshiped.
 Thus, if people do not pursue the truth, then no matter how many literal words and superficial doctrines about God’s utterances they absorb, it will be of no use.

 In Israel, “Pharisee” used to be a sort of title.
 Why is it now a label instead?
 This is because the Pharisees have become representatives of a type of person.
 What are the characteristics of this type of person?
 They chant slogans, they are skilled at pretending, at ornament, at hiding their true selves, and they affect great nobility, great holiness and uprightness, great fair-handedness and honor.
 As a result, they do not practice the truth in the least.
 How do they act?
-They read scripture, they preach, they teach others to do good, not to do evil, not to resist God; they say pleasant-sounding things and behave well in front of others, yet, when others’ backs are turned, they steal offerings.
-The Lord Jesus said they “strain out a gnat but swallow a camel.”
+They read scripture, they preach, they teach others to do good, not to do evil, not to resist God, and they behave well in front of others, yet, when others’ backs are turned, they steal offerings.
+The Lord Jesus said they “strain at a gnat, and swallow a camel.”
 This means that all their behavior seems good on its surface—they chant slogans ostentatiously, they speak lofty theories, and their words sound pleasant, yet their deeds are a disordered mess, entirely resistant of God.
 Their behaviors and outward appearances are all pretense, all fraud; in their hearts, they have not the slightest love for the truth, nor for positive things.
 They detest truth, detest all that comes from God, and detest positive things.
 What do they love?
 Do they love fairness and righteousness?
 (No.) How can you tell they do not love these things?
-(The Lord Jesus came to do work and spread the gospel of the kingdom of heaven, yet they condemned Him.)
-Had they not condemned Him, would you be able to tell?
+(The Lord Jesus spread the gospel of the kingdom of heaven, which they not only refused to accept, but also condemned.)
+If their condemnation were absent, would you be able to tell?
 Before the Lord Jesus came to do work, what might have told you that they did not love fairness and righteousness?
 You would not have been able to tell, would you?
 All their behavior is pretense, and they use this pretense of good behavior to defraud others of their trust.
 Is this not hypocrisy and deceit?
 Can such deceivers love the truth?
 What is the hidden purpose of this good behavior of theirs?
 One part of their purpose is to cheat others; the other part is to deceive others, to win them over and be worshiped by them, and, in the end, to receive rewards.
 How clever must their techniques be, to pull off such a large swindle?
 Do such people love fairness and righteousness, then?
 Of course not.
 They love status, they love fame and fortune, and they wish to receive rewards.
-Do they put God’s words of guidance for people into practice?
-Not at all.
-They do not live out a bit of them; they just use ornament and disguise to trick people and win them over, to shore up their own status, to shore up their own reputation.
+They do not put God’s words of teachings for people into practice at all.
+They do not live out a bit of them; they just use ornament and disguise to trick people and win them over, to shore up their own status and reputation.
 Once these things are secure, they use them to procure capital and a source of income.
 Is this not contemptible?
 It can be seen in all these behaviors of theirs that it is their essence not to love the truth, for they never put the truth into practice.
 What is the sign that they do not put the truth into practice?
 This was the biggest sign: The Lord Jesus came to do work and everything He said was right, everything He said was the truth.
 How did they treat that?
 (They did not accept it.)
 Did they not accept the Lord Jesus’ words because they believed them to be wrong, or did they not accept them despite knowing they were right?
 (They did not accept them despite knowing they were right.)
 And what could cause this?
 They do not love the truth, and they abhor positive things.
-All the Lord Jesus said was correct, without any error, and though they could not find any fault in the Lord Jesus’ words to use against Him, they said, “Isn’t this the carpenter’s son?”
-They set out to find faults in the Lord Jesus’ words to use against Him, and, unable to find any, they condemned Him, and then they conspired: “Have Him crucified.
+All the Lord Jesus said was correct, without any error, and though they could not find any fault in the Lord Jesus’ words to use against Him, they condemned Him, and then they conspired: “Have Him crucified.
 It’s either Him or us.”
 In this way, they pit themselves against the Lord Jesus.
 Though they did not believe that Lord Jesus was the Lord, He was a good person who broke neither legal laws nor Jehovah’s[a] laws; why would they condemn the Lord Jesus?
 Why did they treat the Lord Jesus so?
 It can be seen in how wicked and malicious these people are—they are evil in the extreme!
 The evil countenance the Pharisees expose could not be more different from their camouflage of kindness.
 There are many who cannot discern which is their true countenance and which is the falsehood, yet the Lord Jesus’ appearance and work revealed them all.
 How well Pharisees disguise themselves, how kind they seem on the outside—had the facts not been revealed, no one would be able to see them for what they are.

 What was the chief manifestation of the hypocrisy of the Pharisees?
 They only pored over Scripture and did not seek the truth.
 When they read God’s words, they did not pray or seek; instead, they studied the words of God, they studied what God said and did, and so turned His words into a kind of theory, into a doctrine that they taught to others.
 This is what poring over God’s words is.
 So why did they do that?
 What was it they pored over?
 In their eyes, these were not the words of God, they were not the expressions of God, much less were they the truth, but rather a form of scholarship.
 Such scholarship, in their eyes, should be passed on, it should be spread, and only this would have been spreading the way of God and the gospel.
 This is what they called “preaching,” and the sermon they preached was theology.